MiloszBusko/MiloszBusko/README.md

   * Data Analysis (Python Pandas)

 - 💞️ I’m looking to collaborate on:
-  * Some interesting audio plugins implementation in JUCE C++
+  * Some interesting audio plugins implementation in JUCE C++,
+  * Any data-related projects <3

 - 📫 How to reach me: milosz.busko.pl@gmail.com